drcode/ezbitmap/README.md

 # Installation

-This is an NPM library, letting you create images inside a web app.
+This is an NPM library, [available here](https://www.npmjs.com/package/@lisperati/ezbitmap).

+letting you create images inside a web app.
 Simply load the library into your web app via:

 ```
 npm add @lisperati/ezbitmap